comrade-coop/apocryph/README.md

 2. Deposit / withdraw of funds to call balances

 Agent Zero chain (also referred as *main chain*) has the same consensus as any other chain.
-All agents include reference to the last block of the main chain in their blocks.
+All agents include reference to the last block of the main chain in their blocks to maintain unified economic model.

 #### Inter Blockchain Communication

 Gossiping exchanges facts across the whole network.
 Based on the gossips, the virtual nodes observe not only their chain, but also other chains in the network.
-When a virtual node with the role proposal, observes a fact containing accepted block with invocation, the proposer includes the invocation command in the next proposal for the current chain, using the following process:
+When a virtual node with proposer role, observes a fact containing accepted block with invocation to his chain, the virtual node includes the invocation command in the next proposal for the current chain, using the following process:

 1. It validates the provided capabilities in the block from the other chain.
-2. It checks if call balance is sufficient, by referring to last known block on the main chain.
+2. It checks if call balance is sufficient, by referring to the last known block on the main chain.
 3. Generates new block proposal, using the state from the last accepted block on the current chain.

 ### Network Nodes

 Apocryph is built on top of [Peprer](https://github.com/obecto/perper) - stream-based, horizontally scalable framework for asynchronous data processing.
-This enable Apocryph to run on physical nodes with various size: from single machine (using docker-compose) to a datacenter grade cluster environment using [Kubernetes](http://kubernetes.io/).
+This enable Apocryph to run on physical nodes with various sizes: from single machine (using docker-compose) to a datacenter grade cluster environment using [Kubernetes](http://kubernetes.io/).
 All physical (network) nodes form a decentralized network and communicate with each other using [IPFS](https://ipfs.io/).

 Every network node has the following components running on it:

 1. Runtime
-2. Agents (*)
+2. Agents
 3. Client
-4. Services (*)
+4. Services

 All of the components runs in separate containers, where the components running user code (Agents and Services) run in sandboxed container environments usign [gVisor](https://gvisor.dev/)

 #### Clients and Services

-Client and Services are built-in mechanisms in Apocryph for interaction with the external environment.
-Client comprises of Websocket that allows thin clients (like mobile apps) to connect to observe the Apocryph environment by watching for certain facts that are gossiped.
+Client and Services are built-in mechanisms in Apocryph for interaction with the external world.
+Client exposes a Websocket that allows thin clients (like mobile apps) to connect and observe Apocryph environment by watching for certain facts that are gossiped.
-Clients enable also end-users to interact with the environment by enabling them to gossip a specific facts (ex. deposit of funds) that might be picked up by the proposers if they are valid.
+Clients enable also end-users to interact with the Apocryph environment by enabling them to gossip a specific facts (ex. deposit of funds) that might be picked up by the proposers if they are valid.

-Services can be considered as automated clients, that directly watch and interact with the environment by observing / gossiping specific facts, typically to assist agents with specific operations (ex. training a neural network).
+Services can be considered as automated clients, that directly watch and interact with the Apocryph environment by observing / gossiping specific facts, typically to assist agents with specific operations (ex. training a neural network).

 #### Availability

-Separation between network and virtual nodes, enable high availability of the network.
+Separation between network nodes and virtual nodes, enable high availability of the network.
 If network node, becomes unavailable, then another network node (that has mined the same key) can host the virtual node for the specific slot.

 In case of temporal network partition, the two networks will progress independently and lately converge as part of the querying process.